tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 * **2025-09-15**

-  * reduced overll size of the code by combining nearly identical svg elements and using CSS to control the fill of path elements
+  * reduced overall size of the code by combining nearly identical svg elements and using CSS to control the fill of path elements
   * added support for Google Play and Klarna
   * bumped version to 0.6.0